3 dogs

 While your dog is pregnant you can follow the bathing procedure once a week.

-Now it's true that natural remedies can also result in allergic reactions with some pets and may also take longer to get results, but I see them as safer and far better options than risking the long term and far more likely dangerous effects of using harsh chemicals.
+Now it's true that natural remedies can also result in allergic reactions with some pets and may also take longer to get results, but we see them as safer and far better options than risking the long term and far more likely dangerous effects of using harsh chemicals.

-pitcairn dog nutrition book
+Dr.Pitcairn dog health and nutrition book

 Dr. Pitcairn's Complete Guide to